sp404community/SP-404MK2-shortcuts/README.md

 ## How it works

 Official Roland [SP-404MK2 Manual](https://www.roland.com/global/support/by_product/sp-404mk2/owners_manuals/) PDF contains tables with all (?) keyboard shortcuts.
+Download fresh manual into the `/pdf` folder and verify the filename in `main.py` to match.

-This script parses the PDF and translates table entries via [Deepl API](https://www.deepl.com/en/built-with-deepl).
+This script parses the PDF by [jsvine/pdfplumber](https://github.com/jsvine/pdfplumber) Python module and saves texts as a JSON file `tables.json` by default.

-Parsing is done by [jsvine/pdfplumber](https://github.com/jsvine/pdfplumber) Python module.
+Saved texts can be translated via [Deepl API](https://www.deepl.com/en/built-with-deepl) to most of the languages.
+Source texts and the translations are saved to a new JSON file, `bilingual.json` by default.

-Translation to any language using DeepL API.
-Currently was only translated to Russian.
-Please join to refactor the code and allow easy extending to more languages.
-Register with DeepL free account to get an API key.
-Free quota is more than enought to translate all the strings in the shortcut guide.
+Register for DeepL free account to get an API key.
+You;ll need to attach a valid credit card once for verification.
+Free quota is more than enough to translate all the strings in the shortcut guide.

+Please take some time to read through generated translations and manually edit some of the texts.

-Publish translated info to a [Telegra.ph](https://telegra.ph/) page for a quick [Instant View](https://instantview.telegram.org/) in Telegram.
+Finally, publish translated info from the edited JSON file (see `translated.json`) to a [Telegra.ph](https://telegra.ph/) page for a quick [Instant View](https://instantview.telegram.org/) in Telegram.
 Script uses [Telegra.ph API](https://telegra.ph/api) for the task.

 ## Settings
 Provided `.env.example` contains the keys expected to be in production `.env` file: